Home-improvement loans: renovations can increase your home’s value

 A kitchen upgrade might seem expensive, but it can have a big payoff in the long-run and increase the market value of your home.

-Home-Improvement Loans are a great way to get the financing you need for any home-improvement project without having to rack up revolving credit card debt or dive into your savings.
+Personal loans offer a great way to get the financing you need for any home-improvement project without having to rack up revolving credit card debt or dive into your savings.
 If you have been wanting to make renovations on your home but have been putting it off, continue reading part 2 of our three-part home-improvement series.

 A home-improvement project is beneficial to the market value of your home.